JohnHarrysson/university-database/FD.md

 **Follows from key constraint on IDnr and uniqueness of login**

-IDnr $\rightarrow$ pName, pAbbreviation(by reference), *bName* **Follows from student always part of program and must choose a single branch within that program.
-Note: bName is uncertain, see *Questions* section.**
+IDnr $\rightarrow$ pName, pAbbreviation(by reference), *bName* **Follows from student always part of program and must choose a single branch within that program.**

+coCode

 ## Questions:
-- If the options are 1 or NULL (at most one) can we still imply an FD?
-Example: A student must choose at most 1 branch, so can also be part of no branch before that choice is made.
-Is this still an FD: IDnr $\rightarrow$ bName ?
+- I

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2ODQ0MDVdfQ==
+eyJoaXN0b3J5IjpbODA1NDQ0OTA4LDEwNjg0NDA1XX0=
 -->